Good Reduction of K3 Surfaces: Existence and termination of flops

 As an application of existence and termination of flops, Koll\'ar \cite[Theorem 4.9]{Kollar} showed that any two birational complex threefolds with $\QQ$-factorial terminal singularities and nef canonical classes are connected by a finite sequence of flops.

-We have the following analog in our situation, but since we are dealing with algebraic spaces rather than projective schemes (which is analogous to the case of analytic threefolds in loc. cit.), we have to allow slightly more general flops than those considered in Proposition \ref{prop: existence of flops}: namely, we do not assume the existence of some ample invertible sheaf ${\cal L}$ globally on ${\cal X}$ but only formally locally around the flopping contraction.
+We have the following analog in our situation, but since we are dealing with algebraic spaces rather than projective schemes (which is analogous to the case of analytic threefolds in loc. cit.), the flops as defined above do not suffice.
+We only show that two smooth models are connected by flopping contractions and their inverses.

-\begin{Proposition} Let $X$ be a smooth and proper surface over $K$ with numerically trivial $\omega_X$ that has good reduction.
-Assume $p\neq2$.
-If ${\cal X}_i\to\Spec\OO_K$ are two smooth models of $X$, then \begin{enumerate} \item the special fibers of ${\cal X}_1$ and ${\cal X}_2$ are isomorphic, and \item ${\cal X}_1$ and ${\cal X}_2$ are connected by a sequence of flops. \end{enumerate} \end{Proposition}
+\begin{Proposition} Let $X$ be a smooth and proper surface over $K$ with numerically trivial $\omega_{X/K}$ that has good reduction.
+If ${\cal X}_i\to\Spec\OO_K$ are two smooth models of $X$, then \begin{enumerate} \item the special fibers of ${\cal X}_1$ and ${\cal X}_2$ are isomorphic, and \item ${\cal X}_1$ and ${\cal X}_2$ are connected by a sequence of birational rational maps that are compositions of flopping contractions and their inverses. \end{enumerate} \end{Proposition}

-\prf The special fibers of ${\cal X}_1$ and ${\cal X}_2$ are birational by the Matsusaka--Mumford theorem \cite{MM}, and since they are minimal surfaces of Kodaira dimension $\geq0$, they are isomorphic.
+\prf The special fibers of ${\cal X}_1$ and ${\cal X}_2$ are birational by the Matsusaka--Mumford theorem \cite[Theorem 2]{MM}, and since they are minimal surfaces of Kodaira dimension $\geq0$, they are isomorphic.
 (Note that this statement also follows from the much more detailed analysis below.)

 Now, choose an ample invertible sheaf ${\cal L}$ on $X$.
 By Proposition \ref{prop: termination of flops}, there exist finite sequences of flops ${\cal X}_i\dashrightarrow \cdots \dashrightarrow{\cal Y}_i$, $i=1,2$, such that ${\cal L}$ restricts to big and nef invertible sheaves on the special fibers of ${\cal Y}_{i}$.